RouninMedia/css-space-toggle-hack/README.md

 It feels like this trick / hack _ought_ to be incredibly useful.

-But, so far, I can't see any way to deploy it which is more straightforward than _not_ deploying it.
+But, so far, I can't see any way to deploy it which works better than _not_ deploying it.

 For example, here's the **CSS Space Toggle** toggling no fewer than _8 properties_ simultaneously - including the `content` property of an `::after` pseudo-element: